 Lienholder Disclosure Requirement

 If your vehicle has a lien, you must submit a lienholder notification to the lienholder using this form.
 Submit the form by certified mail to the lienholder at least seven days before providing your first ride.
 Save the certified mail return receipt and send it, along with a copy of the completed form for the Nebraska Public Service Commission, to 1200 N Street, Ste.
 300, Lincoln, NE 68508 or P.O.
 Box 94927, Lincoln, NE 68509-4229.

 In many personal automobile insurance policies, the driver’s policy does not provide coverage for damage to the vehicle used by the driver, uninsured and underinsured motorist coverage, and other first-party claims from the moment the driver logs on to the transportation network company’s online-enabled application or platform to the moment the driver logs off the transportation network company’s online-enabled application or platform.
 You should contact your insurer to determine coverage.

 Drivers in Nebraska must get an annual vehicle inspection.
 Print this form and bring it to one of the mechanics listed in the links below.
+Then upload a photo of your completed inspection form in the Driver app or Driver Dashboard.
 Please note, Lyft does not cover the cost of this inspection.

 Always have your driver’s license and insurance document